archetype-themes/plugin-theme-component/docs/Themes.md

 ```

-The edited files should be the following:
+The following files will be edited or created if need be:

 ```shell
 # Adding JavaScript and Styles references if needed